DakotaBlackDesign/Final-project/README.md

 ## Component Parts

-- the base of the robot will be an adafruit kit, with:
+The base of the robot will be an adafruit kit, with:
 - geared dc motors for the wheels
 - a servo to raise and lower the pen
 - a motorshield to run the dc motors